shreevatsa/tex/program/tangle/tangle-9.md

 - When you encounter a parametric macro, identify the parameter (where it begins and ends) and keep track of it, and write out the replacement text, replacing any encountered `#` with the parameter.
 DEK has a clever idea for doing this: to keep track of the parameter we store (copy) it as a new text, with a dummy name pointing to it.
 And to replace any `#` we encounter, we expand that dummy name like any other name.

+In other words, each “text”, starting with the one in `text_link[0]`, has some “expandable” tokens and some “non-expandable” ones.
+By imagining that we replace each expandable token with its expansion, we want to ultimately output only non-expandable tokens.

-If we view this as a tree with every “expandable” name having its equiv as its child / children, then in effect we want to perform an in-order traversal of this tree.
-The `get_output` procedure that is the centrepiece of this section amounts to a “next” iterator for this in-order traversal.
+In yet other words, if we view this as a tree with every “expandable” name having its equiv as its child / children, then in effect we want to perform an in-order traversal of this tree.
+The `get_output` procedure that is the centrepiece of this section amounts to a “next” iterator for this in-order traversal: calling it repeatedly gives the non-expandable tokens one-by-one.

 -----